DiRW: Path-Aware Digraph Learning for Heterophily: Experiments

-\textbf{Heuristic adaptive walk number.} Echoing the success of the personalized walk length, the heuristic adaptive walk number also demonstrates a significant performance improvement over models that utilize a rigid number of walks.
-This superior efficiency and effectiveness stems from our systematic evaluation of the information richness within sampled walks, allowing the model to sample a informative set of walk sequences in a shorter span.
+\textbf{Adaptive walk number.} Echoing the success of the personalized walk length, the adaptive walk number also demonstrates a significant performance improvement over models that utilize a rigid walk number.
+It comes from our systematic evaluation of the information richness in sampling more informative walk sequences.